MINGLE: VLMs for Semantically Complex Region Detection in Urban Scenes: Experiments

 \subsection{Model Selection}

-To identify a strong yet efficient model for pairwise social affiliation classification, we benchmarked several open-source and commercial VLMs on a curated set of 2000 manually validated image pairs.
+To identify a strong yet efficient model for pairwise social affiliation classification, we benchmarked several open-source and commercial VLMs on a curated set of 2,000 manually validated image pairs.
 As shown in Table~\ref{tab:fine_tuning_results}, larger models like Qwen2-VL (72B) outperform others in overall $F_1$.
-However, smaller variants—especially Qwen2-VL (7B)—show just marginally lower performance, while being more robust to overfitting, have lower memory requirements and significantly faster inference.
-The latter is crucial for urban research\footnote{Urban analysis requires working with vast amounts of data, e.g. for New-York city alone amount of street-views exceeds 8M.}, therefore, Qwen2-VL (7B) and Qwen2.5-VL (7B) were selected for further fine-tuning.
+However, smaller variants—especially Qwen2-VL (7B)—obtain just marginally lower effectiveness, while offering greater robustness to overfitting, lower memory consumption, and significantly faster inference.
+The latter is crucial for urban research,\footnote{Urban analysis requires working with vast amounts of data; e.g., for New York City alone, the number of street views exceeds 8M.} and therefore Qwen2-VL (7B) and Qwen2.5-VL (7B) were selected for further fine-tuning.